Inuit: Industry, art, and clothing

 Inuit industry relied almost exclusively on animal hides, driftwood, and bones, although some tools were also made out of worked stones, particularly the readily worked soapstone.
 Walrus ivory was a particularly essential material, used to make knives.
 Art played a big part in Inuit society and continues to do so today.
 Small sculptures of animals and human figures, usually depicting everyday activities such as hunting and whaling, were carved from ivory and bone.
 In modern times prints and figurative works carved in relatively soft stone such as soapstone, serpentinite, or argillite have also become popular.

 Traditional Inuit clothing and footwear is made from animal skins, sewn together using needles made from animal bones and threads made from other animal products, such as sinew.
 The anorak (parka) is made in a similar fashion by Arctic peoples from Europe through Asia and the Americas, including Inuit.
 The back part of an amauti (women's parka) was traditionally made extra-large with a separate compartment below the hood to allow the mother to carry a baby against her back and protect it from the harsh wind.
 Styles vary from region to region, from the shape of the hood to the length of the tails.
 Boots (mukluk or kamik), could be made of caribou or seal skin, and designed for men and women.

+Snow goggles (Inuktitut: ilgaak or iggaak, syllabics: ᐃᓪᒑᒃ or ᐃᒡᒑᒃ; nigaugek, nigauget) are a type of eyewear traditionally used by the Inuit and the Yupik peoples of the Arctic to prevent snow blindness.